 We entrust doctors, hospitals, and pharmacists with our health, but sometimes they make mistakes.
-Based in Boynton Beach, the medical malpractice lawyers at Frankl & Kominsky represent victims and families afflicted by a health care provider’s careless actions.
-We have helped injured individuals assert their rights against the professionals and facilities responsible for harming them.
-Our dedicated representation can help you hold a health care provider accountable for its error.Common Mistakes by Physicians and Hospitals
+Based in West Palm Beach, the lawyers at Frankl Kominsky are available to represent victims and families afflicted by a health care provider’s careless actions.
+We are prepared to try to help injured individuals assert their rights against the professionals and facilities responsible for harming them.
+Our dedicated representation can help you try to hold a health care provider accountable for its error.Common Mistakes by Physicians and Hospitals

 Medical mistakes are not uncommon, and sometimes they result in serious injury or death.
 According to the Journal of Patient Safety, harm may be caused by errors in diagnosis or communication, failing to perform a necessary action, performing the wrong action, carelessly performing the right action, or failing to account for issues in a patient’s lifestyle that should affect his or her treatment.